 If you like to see the humor in the natural world, this photography contest is for you.
 Founded by the wildlife charity, Born Free Foundation, the awards are a light-hearted way to bring attention to conservation issues.
 In addition to four categories for adults and a youth competition, videographers are encouraged to enter their funniest video clips.
 But note, photographs of domestic, captive or enclosed wildlife of any description are not allowed.

-When to enter: entries accepted through the end of September
+When to enter: Entries accepted through August 23, 2023

 Entry fee: FREE

 Prize: Overall winner receives a trophy and one-week safari in Kenya.

 Dog Photographer of the Year

 The Kennel Club, the UK’s largest organization focusing on the welfare of dogs, runs this annual, international contest.
 Photographers can enter in 10 categories, including Dog Portrait, Dogs at Play, Assistance Dogs, and Rescue Dogs.
 There are also two youth categories for young photographers.

 When to enter: Annually from February to April